kev-landry/Devkick-wordpress-theme/README.md

 The aim of this theme is to make it simple to developpers to setup a blog and only care about what the tutorials, articles they want to write about.
 The look tends to be minimalistic and only hightlight what is important.
+The second purpose of this project is to progress my wordpress skill by developping it from nothing ;)

 <h2>External resources</h2>